kaememerel/Workspace/README.md

+# Workspace
-# Workspace "This is the place where I put my first scripts written while doing a tutorial"
+This is the space where I put my first scripts written while doing tutorials.